EVRA Patch Price in South Africa – Get My Pill

 You can place the EVRA contraceptive patch on any part of your body as long as the skin is clean and dry.
 Ideal places are the top of your arm or above your waistline (where your clothes won’t rub against it).

-Picture of how to apply the EVRA patch
+Picture of where to place the birth control patch

 Avoid the following: